-You should have taken an introductory course on, or be otherwise familiar with, the basic concepts of information security (there is very little overlap between this course and CS6035).
-Ideally, you should also have taken a network security course (there is only a small amount of overlap between this course and CS6262).
+You should have taken an introductory course on, or be otherwise familiar with, the basic concepts of information security (there is very little overlap between this course and 6035).
 Prior programming experience with C or Java (or similar language) is required.